-Answer: Service firms do not have inventory costs because services cannot be produced today and stored up to sell later.
-They do not have inventory.
-They only have period costs that are expensed.
+Answer: Service firms do not have inventory costs because services cannot be produced today and stored to sell to a consumer later.
+They do not generally have inventory; however, some service providers do carry a minimal amount of supply inventory used for internal operations, and it is not sold to generate a profit.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-38) Controlling costs across the entire value chain often requires a trade-off between the individual elements of the value chain.
+38) Controlling costs across the whole value chain often requires a trade-off between the individual elements of the value chain.

-39) All of the components of manufacturing-from research and development through customer service after the sale-are part of a firm's value chain.
+39) All of the components of manufacturing - from research and development through customer service after the sale - are part of a firm's value chain.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.